alentoghostflame/Python-Linux-Soundboard/README.md

 Don't want to use Pulseaudio Volume Control?
 Maybe my other github project will help you, the [Pulseaudio-Loopback-Tool.](https://github.com/alentoghostflame/Python-Pulseaudio-Loopback-Tool) If you use that, create a remapped source with `PythonSoundboardOutput.monitor`, and it should show up as an available mic inside applications.

-## Adding Audio Folders/Files
-#### Folders
+### ...add more folders?
-Inside of the `root_sound_folder` (Default: Sound Files, configurable in `Config.ini`), there is already a folder named `1 Example`.

-To add additional folders to be read by the soundboard, you make a folder that starts with a number, then you put the name with a space between the number and the name.
-Example, `5 Taunt Sounds`.
-Another example,`1 Foo`, `2 Bar`, `3 Yadda`, `4 Yeeda`.
+Inside of the `root_sound_folder` (Default: Sound Files, configurable in `config.ini`), there is already a folder named `1 Example`.
+To add an additional folder, create a folder inside the `root_sound_folder` with a name that starts with a number and ends with whatever you want, with a space separating.
+For example, `25 Flood Gates` or `2 Domination Sounds`.
+The number that the folder is prefixed with will determine what order the folders are in inside the soundboard.
+For example, `25 Flood Gates` will come after `2 Domination Sounds`.

-There is no limit to the maximum number of folders (theoretically).
+There is (theoretically) no limit to how many different folders you can have.

- A properly placed folder will have a file structure similar to `root_sound_folder/1 Foo/`, assuming `1 Foo` is the name of the folder you placed.

-#### Audio Files
-To add audio files, you put them inside of a folder with a similar naming scheme.
-Note that the number at the beginning of the audio file name wont corrospond with the numpad key to play the audio file if you skip numbers.
+### ...add more audio files?
+Inside of `1 Example` (which is inside the `root_sound_folder` there is already a file called `1 Example.wav`.
+To add an additional audio file, copy the audio file to the folder of choice inside the `root_sound_folder`, and rename it to start with a number and end with whatever you want, with a space separating.
+For example, `5 Double Kill.wav` or `77 Country Roads.ogg`.
+The number that the file is prefixed with will determine what order the files are in inside the soundboard.
+For example, `77 Country Roads.ogg` will come after `5 Double Kill.wav`

-There is no limit of audio files in a single folder (theoretically), but the buttons and numpad can only use the first 9.
+There is (theoretically) no limit to how many different audio files you have, but remember that the buttons on the GUI and the keypad can only play the first 9 audio files.

-A properly placed audio file will have a file structure similar to `root_sound_folder/1 Foo/1 Bar.wav`, assuming `1 Foo` is the name of the folder and `1 Bar.wav` is the name of the audio file.

-Note, you can have whatever audio files that `paplay` is able to handle run (theoretically), but only `.wav` and `.ogg` files have been tested so far.

-### Running
-Run `Main.py` inside a terminal.
-Using Ubuntu 18.04, run `python3 Main.py` in the directory that `Main.py` is located in.
-Once you do that, it should be up and running.
+## Something doesn't work!
+Well, if its not listed below here, submit an issue for it and it will get fixed as soon as possible!

+### No module named 'tkinter'!
+If on Ubuntu, do `sudo apt install python3-tk` to get TKinter for Python3.
+Else, use pip to install it or find instructions for your distribution.

+### My audio file doesnt play anything/console logs `Failed to open audio file`!
+Pulseaudio can't play every single type of audio file.
+The currently tested and working audio files are `.wav` and `.ogg`.
+There are methods online and offline to convert `.mp3` and other audio types to the supported ones.

 ## "I want ____" or "How do I do ____?"